Fruit of the Loom: 20th century

-In 1932, the company opened its first Kentucky plant in Frankfort with about 100 employees, with additional plants followed in Bowling Green in 1941 and Campbellsville in 1947.
+In 1932, the company opened its first Kentucky plant in Frankfort with about 100 employees, with additional plants following in Bowling Green, Ohio (1941) and Campbellsville (1947).
 The Frankfort operation moved to a new, larger building in 1965, and the Jamestown plant opened in 1981 with further expansion planned.

 The company was part of Northwest Industries, Inc., until NWI was purchased by William F. Farley in 1985 and renamed Farley Industries, Inc.